 Rapid African-American Population Growth.
 From 2000 to 2005, the African-American population grew 4.8%, compared to a 4.3% overall population growth rate, and accounted for 12.1% of total population growth.
 The African-American population is expected to increase by approximately 2.4 million between 2005 and 2010 to approximately 40.0 million, a 9.9% increase from 2000, compared to an expected increase during the same period of 6.0% for the non-African-American population.
-African-Americans are expected to make up 17.9% of total population growth during this period.
+African-American sexpected to make up 17.9% of total population growth during this period.
 (Source: U.S. Census Bureau, 2004, "U.S. Interim Projections by Age, Sex, Race, and Hispanic Origin.")
 According to the U.S. Census, the African-American population is nearly five years younger than the total U.S. population.
 As a result, urban formats, in general, tend to skew younger than formats targeted to the general market population.
-Over the next 30 years the African-American population is expected to exceed 50 million people and will represent more than 14% of the total U.S. population.
-The African-American consumer market is widespread geographically and represents an attractive customer segment in many states.
+Over the next 30 years the African-American consumer market is widespread geographically and represents an attractive customer segment in many states.
 (Source: The Multicultural Economy, the University of Georgia's Selig Center for Economic Growth, 2006 Edition).

 Higher African-American Income Growth.
 The economic status of African-Americans improved at an above-average rate over the past two decades.
 The per capita income of African-Americans is expected to increase 21.1% between 2005 and 2010 (Source: U.S. Census Bureau, Historical Income Data).
 African-American buying power was estimated at \$762.0 billion in 2005, up from \$723.0 billion in 2004.
-African-American buying power is expected to increase to \$981.0 billion by 2010, with cumulative growth of 28.8% between 2005 and 2010.
+African-American buying power was estimated at \$762.0 billion by 2010, with cumulative growth of 28.8% between 2005 and 2010.
 In addition, the African-American consumer tends to have a different consumption profile than non-African-Americans.
-An annual report published by Target Market News provides a list of products and services for which African-American households spent more than non-African-Americans.
+An annual report published by Target Market News provides a list of products and services for which African-Americans households spent more than non-African-Americans.
 In the most recent report, there were dozens of products and services listed in categories such as apparel and accessories, appliances, consumer electronics, food, personal care products, telephone service and transportation.
 (Source: The U.S. African-American Market, 6th Edition, Packaged Facts, January 2006).

 Growth in Advertising Targeting the African-American Market.
 We continue to believe that large corporate advertisers are becoming more focused on reaching minority consumers in the United States.
 The African-American community is considered an emerging growth market within the mature domestic market.
 It is estimated that major national advertisers spent over \$2.5 billion on advertising that targets African-American consumers in 2004, up from \$1.8 billion in 2000.
 (Source: Target Market News).
 We believe many large corporations are expanding their commitment to ethnic advertising.
-The companies that successfully market to the African-American audience have focused on building brand relationships.
-Advertisers are making an effort to fully understand the African-American consumer, and speak to them with messages that are relevant to their community, engaging the African-American consumer visibly and consistently, involving themselves with the interests of the African-American consumer and increasing African-American brand loyalty.
+The companies that successfully market to the African-American consumer, and speak to them with messages that are relevant to their community, engaging the African-American consumer visibly and consistently, involving themselves with the interests of the African-American consumer and increasing African-American brand loyalty.